Strunzdesign/snet-gateway/doc/protocol.md

 There are two message exchange schemes in s-net that have to be distinguished.
 At first, you can think of request/reply handshakes, where an initiator sends a request message to a peer node in order to receive one or multiple reply messages.
 In this case, that peer node is aware of the unicast return address of the initiator, which it obtains from the source SSA field of the incoming request message.
-As each gateway client possesses a unique unicast SSA, response messages are always routed back to the correct gateway client entity that issued the respective request.
+As each gateway client possesses a unique unicast SSA, reply messages are always routed back to the correct gateway client entity that issued the respective request.

 Furthermore, there are s-net packets that are sent by nodes of the sensor network that are not addressed to one of the unicast SSAs assigned to gateway clients.
-Relevant addresses are `0x4000` (`MULTICAST_GATEWAY`), `0xFFFE` (`WIRED_ADDR`), and `0xFFFF` (`NON_WSN_ADDR`), but there might be more.
 Messages with such a destination address are "spontaneous" messages that are not replies to previous request messages.
 Instead, the nature of such packets is that they are sent without an external trigger to anybody who is interested.
+Relevant destination SSAs are `0x4000` (`MULTICAST_GATEWAY`), `0xFFFE` (`WIRED_ADDR`), and
+`0xFFFF` (`NON_WSN_ADDR`), but there might be more.
 To avoid flooding such unsolicited packets to each of the gateway client entities, the gateway relays them *only* to gateway client entities that explicitely subscribed to them before.
 The purpose of the *publish-subscribe service* is to manage these subscriptions.